 Cet IPT archive les données et sert donc de dépôt de données.
 Les données et métadonnées de la ressource sont disponibles pour téléchargement dans la section téléchargements.
 Le tableau des versions liste les autres versions de chaque ressource rendues disponibles de façon publique et permet de tracer les modifications apportées à la ressource au fil du temps.

 Téléchargez la dernière version de la ressource en tant qu'Archive Darwin Core (DwC-A), ou les métadonnées de la ressource au format EML ou RTF :

 Le tableau ci-dessous n'affiche que les versions publiées de la ressource accessibles publiquement.

 Les chercheurs doivent citer cette ressource comme suit:

 Radji R (2018): Djamde Wildlife Reserve in Togo: diversity of woody species. v1.3.
 Direction des Ressources Forestières (DRF).
 Dataset/Occurrence. http://ipt-togo.gbif.fr/resource?r=reserve_djamde&v=1.3

 Les chercheurs doivent respecter la déclaration de droits suivante:

 L’éditeur et détenteur des droits de cette ressource est Direction des Ressources Forestières (DRF).
-This work is licensed under a Creative Commons Attribution (CC-BY) 4.0 License.
+Ce travail est sous licence Creative Commons Attribution (CC-BY) 4.0.

 Occurrence; biodiversity; woody species; Djamdé; wildlife reserve; Togo; poaching; wood fuel; vegetation fires; vulnerable species